davidkellis/able/README.md

 The `Lazy` type has the same semantics as the `Thunk` type, with the exception that the value produced by the first access is memoized, such that subsequent accesses of the value return the same instance of the value.

+## Special Evaluation Rules

+### Value Discarding

+If an expression, e, is used in a context that expects a value of type Unit, then regardless of the expression's type, the expression will be transformed into the expression { e; () }.

+This evaluation rule is very similar to Scala's Value Discarding rule.
+See section 6.26.1 of the Scala language reference at http://www.scala-lang.org/docu/files/ScalaReference.pdf.

 ## Macros

 Able supports meta-programming in the form of compile-time macros.